Skip to content

 Healing Across Many.

 This morning we explored how to work with multiple clients simultaneously, something I wasn’t initially drawn to.
 In my mind, healing was an intimate, one-on-one process.
-But witnessing the beauty of collective sessions has shifted my thoughts on this.
+But witnessing the beauty of collective sessions this eek has changed my thoughts on this.

 Because once the Spinal Flow is activated, the body’s own healing intelligence takes over.
-The practitioner doesn’t need to maintain constant contact, the body remembers.
-And some clients even prefer this setting, feeling less observed and more free to let their bodies “do the work” while the practitioner shifts gently between them.
+The practitioner doesn’t need to maintain constant contact, the body knows what to do once activated.
+It might just need a little boost and support now and then.
+And some clients even prefer this setting, feeling less observed and more free to let their bodies “do the work” while the practitioner moves quietly between them.
+And then there is something about the collective energy in the room that seems to amplify healing.

-I am still not sure if holding group sessions for clients dropping in on the daily is my thing.
+I am still not sure if holding group sessions for clients on the daily is/or will be my thing.
 But this opened my mind to the possibility in the context of weekend workshops and retreats.
-I can already envision blending Spinal Flow with Breathwork, Somatic Meditations & Movement, and Angelic Group Healings, a full-body, full-heart experience.
-Maybe not right away.
-But it’s coming.
+I can already envision blending Spinal Flow with Breathwork, Somatic Meditations & Movement, and Energetic Group Healings, a full-body, full-heart experience.
+Probably not right away.
+But it will come.

 Holding the Smallest Bodies.